northloopforensics/KeyProgrammerParser/README.md

 Parses full file system extractions with a focus on VIN recovery.

+---
 <b>Sample usage - keyprogrammerparser.exe extraction_folder report_folder</b>

+---

-1.Parses log records for VINs
+1. Parses log records for VINs

-2.Parses vinhistory.db
+2. Parses vinhistory.db

-3.Copies photos of VINs taken by handset
+3. Copies photos of VINs taken by handset

-4.If online, will query each VIN for detailed vehicle information.
+4. If online, will query each VIN for detailed vehicle information using the NHTSA API.

-5.If offline, will provide manufacturer information.
+5. If offline, will provide manufacturer information.

+Report output will include a summary of VINs found with vehicle data, results from the vinhistory.db file, each instance a VIN was found and the corresponding log file it was found in, and JPGs taken with the AUTOVIN function that get OCRd for VIN lookups.